Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA

 In practice, to perform a statistical inference using the data, and to account for the evolving conditions of the heliospheric plasma, we have built a large array of differential energy fluxes $J(E)$, evaluated at Earth's location, corresponding to 938,400 parameter configurations.
 To sample such a 6-dimensional parameter space, we have simulated about 14 billions trajectories of cosmic protons in the interplanetary space.
 Each simulated particles was backwardly propagated from Earth's vicinity to the heliospheric boundaries.
 The array of models generated in this work can be used to estimate the modulation parameters of \GCR protons at any epoch and for any set of experimental data, ranging from 20\,MeV to hundreds GeV of kinetic energy.
-We also note that in our model, the time dependence of the problem is treated by providing a time series of steady-state solutions for $J_{\rm p}$ associated with a time series of input parameters $k_{0}$.
+We also note that in our model, the time dependence of the problem is treated by providing a time series of steady-state solutions for $J_{\rm p}$ associated with a time series of input parameters $k_{0}$, which is a simplification.
 Such an approach stands as long as the timescales between \GCR transport in the heliosphere does not exceed the analyzed changes in solar activity.
 To extend the analysis to smaller time-scale (\eg, daily) or to lower energies (\eg, MeV-scale), a time-dependent solution of the Parker's equation should be considered.
 Nonetheless, we also stress that the time-series of best-fit parameters derived in this work should be regarded as effective values, averaged over the \GCR propagation histories, not necessarily representing the instantaneous conditions of the heliospheric plasma.

-Our approach is still simplified in several aspects, compared to the complexity of the physical mechanisms underlying the solar modulation phenomenon.
-Nonetheless, in comparison to our earlier works, we have introduced several new recipes that capture most of the relevant features of \GCR propagation in the heliosphere.
-The agreement of our calculations with the \GCR flux data is very satisfactory.